Revised: 4 Oct 2016; 11 Mar, Apr 20 & 30 Aug 2017; 13 Aug & 24-25 Sept 2018.

 Another section in this website gives information about Peter Allan, his wife Sarah Short and their family.
 Peter ALLAN & Sarah SHORT Family of Wark-on-Tweed, Northumberland, England – 1820s to 1950s

 The Branxton Buildings farm cottages still exist and can be viewed via a Google search.
 Below is a screen shot from a real estate listing of the end unit in the row of four cottages.
-Although I am not sure which unit the Allans occupied it could have been this one or one of the others in the row.

 William Brownlee’s father, Alexander Brownlee, born in 1813 in Cornhill-on-Tweed, two miles from Wark, was a master carpenter.
 He probably worked primarily for the same farm owner as Margaret Allan’s father.
 Cornhill village had a few hundred inhabitants, a railway station, a public house and an inn, a small woolen mill, a sawmill and a stone quarry, each employing only a handful of people.
 Occupations listed in the 1861 census included domestic servant, groom, agricultural labourer, carpenter, baker, grocer, shoemaker, railway clerk, stationmaster, dressmaker, waiter, police officer, salmon fisherman, shepherd, blacksmith, cooper, gamekeeper, Water Bailiff.
 As the rural population increased many young men went to nearby cities in search of work.
 William and his brother James moved to Newcastle-on-Tyne (just under sixty miles from Cornhill) while another brother, David, went to Edinburgh (less than fifty miles from Cornhill) and worked as a butler.
 Sons George, John, and Alexander, remained in Cornhill, working as carpenters (aka joiners) like their father.